 Tags: Minimalist, RSVP-Focused

-A great simple wedding website example that does exactly what it needs to, without showing off.
+Veley & Ross is a great, simple wedding website example that does exactly what it needs to, without showing off.
 The design is minimal but not cold.
 It opens with a soft mountain illustration that sets the tone, then leads guests straight to RSVP, registry, and gallery in the side navigation, so the guests don’t need to scroll.

 Why it works: